-6. Utilizes traffic control for public rights-of-way; or
+6. Requires traffic control for public rights-of-way; or

-7. Extends beyond stated hours of operation.
+7. Extends beyond allowed hours of operation.

-SECTION 27.
+SECTION 25.
 Ordinance 10870, Section 549, as amended, and K.C.C.
-21A.32.120 are each hereby amended to read as follows:
+21A.32.120 are hereby amended to read as follows:

 Except as otherwise provided in this chapter or in K.C.C. chapter 21A.45, temporary use permits shall be limited in duration and frequency as follows: